iLollek/NRPFarMod/README.md

 `[NRPFarMod] Started PlaylistWatcher Thread!`

-This means that now NPRFarMod is going to monitor the music in the game.
+This means that now NRPFarMod is going to monitor the music in the game.
 As soon as it detects that a song has changed - either automatically, because it ended, or because the player used the phone to skip a song - there is a small chance (currently it's 20%) that NRPFarMod will, instead of playing the next normal song (from the game's OST), play one of your custom songs.

 # Bugs & Issues
 Found something that doesn't work?
 Please verify that your Issue isn't already known (In the "Known Issues" section) and that is has not been reported in the [Issues Tab](https://github.com/iLollek/NRPFarMod/issues) already.